MaximePawlakFr/coin-vue/WORK_IN_PROGRESS.md

 - Add "reserved" title
 - Display station attributes in array but not in graph
 - bug: when selecting station with key, it does not scroll
+- bug: when selecting station with key, if station is present and click, then the full list is shown.
+On arrow key pressed, the list is updated to only one and does not reflect the previous one.

 # 08